freenet/freenet-core/docs/src/components.md

 # Components of Decentralized Software on Freenet

-Delegates, contracts, and user-interface components each serve distinct roles in the Freenet ecosystem.
+Delegates, contracts, and user interfaces (UIs) each serve distinct roles in the Freenet ecosystem.
 Contracts control public data, or "shared state".
-Delegates act as the user's agent and can store private data on the user's behalf, while apps serve as the user interface to contracts and delegates.
+Delegates act as the user's agent and can store private data on the user's behalf, while UIs provide an interface between these and the user through a web browser.

 ![Architectural Primitives Diagram](components.svg)

-## Kernel
+## Freenet Kernel

 The kernel is the core of Freenet, it's the software that runs on the user's computer.
 It's responsible for: